deel-ai/deel_dataset_manager/README.md

 # dataset-c plugin is installed with tensorflow mode implemented
 # Load the tensorflow version of the dataset-b dataset (default mode for dataset-b):
 dataset-b-tf = deel.datasets.load("dataset-b", mode="tensorflow")
-#or tensorflow mode is default mode
+#or because tensorflow mode is default mode
-dataset-b-pt = deel.datasets.load("dataset-b")
+dataset-b-tf = deel.datasets.load("dataset-b")

 # If dataset-c plugin is installed with pytorch mode implemented,
 # load the pytorch version of the dataset-b dataset: